zaboliani/zaboliani/README.md

 bin/nvsh
 --------------------------------------------------------------
-‑start script to create a new GitHub repository and push .
+‑tart script to create a new GitHub repository and push .

 uisites: